Wonder717/Engineering-Full-Stack-Apps-in-the-Cloud/README.md

 iv.
 In addition, a wide variety of programming languages are supported in Elastic Beanstalk.
 These include node.js,ruby,python,Java and PHP to list just a few.

+v.
+The load balancer provisioned by elastic beanstalk to be the gateway to an application can also be configured with a HTTPS protocol to ensure security by allowing traffic from specific ports.

 # Getting Started